foyer-work/cdn-files/README.md

 ### Purge Cache from CDN

+**NOTE:** DO NOT PURGE MULTIPLE TIMES IN A ROW TO AVOID GETTING RATE LIMITED ON THE PURGE API.
+ALSO CHECK THE FORMATTING OF THE JSON BEFORE PURGING.

 1. Head to `https://jsdelivr.com/tools/purge`.
-2. Enter upto 10 JSDelivr URL of the file to be purged.
+2. Enter upto 10 JSDelivr URLs of the files to be purged.
 3. Click Purge and test out the URL again to check if the file has been updated.